-This article contains all the successful tricks and tips for studying in 2020.
-This simply includes knowing the 8 Successful Tips for Studying this year 2020.
+This article contains all the successful tricks and tips for studying in 2023.
+This simply includes knowing the 8 Successful Tips for Studying in 2023.

 In an era of technology, studying for a test, interview or promotion might be uneasy due to notifications from WhatsApp, Instagram or trending news from diverse social media, football matches, music and latest Netflix series in town.
 These are the problems we face day in day out but you should know there is a price for success which can only be attained only by studying smart but what exactly does the study mean.
 To a student, it is more than reading a book or knowing a subject, for a furniture designer, it is more than the wood, to a musician, it is more than just singing.